Pickrelltown, Ohio

 Pickrelltown is an unincorporated community in Logan County, Ohio.

 The settlement is located at the intersection of County Roads 28 and 29 in northern Monroe Township.

-It is known for its monument in the middle of the intersection of the town, often thought to be a round-a-bout.

 Variant names of Pickrelltown include "Frogtown", "Pickereltown", "Pickeretown", and "Pickreltown".

 History

 A post office was established at Pickrelltown in 1851, and remained in operation until 1903.
 The community was named for Henry Pickerel, the proprietor of a local tanyard.

 Geography

 Pickrelltown is a short distance south of Mad River Mountain Ski Resort and southeast of Bellefontaine.
 The headwaters of the Macochee Creek, a small stream that meets the Mad River at West Liberty, are located around Pickrelltown.

 Pigeon Town, a town of the Shawnee Mekoche division, was located on Mad River, 3 miles northwest of West Liberty, Logan County, Ohio.